 Efficiency: Our Log Homes are constructed with large full round logs, tightly scribed to one another.
 This system provides an extremely efficient structure.
 We’ve found that our homes are even more energy-efficient than a well-insulated framed home.
 This largely has to do with the thermal mass of the logs.
 A good way to describe thermal mass is to say that once the logs achieve a certain temperature, they hold that temperature very well compared to other materials (including insulation, masonry, etc.).
 The thermal mass of a log wall is a function of the thickness of the log wall, or the diameter of the logs.
 Since our logs average 12″-16″ in diameter, our homes are extremely efficient, even when compared to other log companies who provide smaller logs.

-Competitive Pricing: Our Log Packages are priced very competitively, averaging approximately $50 per square foot and normally ranging in price from about $45 to $55 per square foot, depending on various factors such as the size of the structure, the complexity of the design, the amount of log work, etc. Please note that very small square footage, single-level homes, or very complex plans tend to be more per square foot.
+Competitive Pricing: Our Log Packages are priced very competitively, with final cost depending on various factors such as the size of the structure, the complexity of the design, and the amount of log work.
+Please note that very small square footage homes, single-level homes, or very complex plans tend to be more per square foot than standard sizes and simpler designs.
+Dry-In Packages, including the log shell, the roof panel system and the window/door package are also priced according to the design and complexity.
 We believe that you will not find a comparable handcrafted log package elsewhere at a better price.
-Dry-In Packages, including the log shell, the roof panel system and the window/door package, typically range from $75-$85 per square foot on average.
+Please Contact Us for further information.

 Natural Characteristics: Wood and its natural characteristics need to be understood and applied in the log home design and building procedures in order for the log home to perform properly.
 Wood shrinks and log structures settle, and this normal characteristic must be considered in any log home project.
 Shrinkage is the reduction in dimensional size that takes place naturally as wood dries down to equilibrium.
 Settling is the compression of wood fibers (even if dry) caused by a superimposed weight on the top of the horizontal logs by the building and snow loads.
 Shrinkage and settling are very important factors in the engineering and performance of log homes.
 Both the manufacturer and the builder must understand the concepts of allowing for shrinkage and settling in order to correctly design and build a properly performing log home.